0xXyc/ARM-Reverse-Shell/README.md

 ARM AARCH64 Reverse Shell.

 ## Capabilities
-A small, stealthy ARM64 reverse shell that utilizes `clone()`, similar to `fork()`, in order to spawn a child process and run in the background.
+A small, stealthy, ARM64 reverse shell that utilizes `clone()`, similar to `fork()`, in order to spawn a child process and run in the background.
 Ultimately to look less suspicious.

 # Compiling 🛠️
 ## Linux/AARCH64 as a guest OS on a MAC or other ARM-based device